rahul-pandey20330/complain-management-app/README.md

-This is Complain Management system In which User Can Send his compalin to his manager or anyone.
+<h2>This is Complain Management system In which User Can Send his compalin to his manager or anyone.</h2>
-For This Project Techmology Used
+<h3>For This Project Technology Used </h3>
 <li>HTML%</li>
 <li>CSS</li>
 <li>JavaScript</li>